-The basic puzzle is that delusory subjects seem to be in a position to know that the proposed contents of their delusions are false.
+The basic puzzle is that delusory subjects seem to be in a position readily to know that the proposed contents of their delusions are false.
 If their delusions are beliefs that makes them very puzzling.
 Of course, what it is for an attitude to be a belief is much disputed.
 One thing, however, that most disputants agree upon is that our beliefs can be true or false, and that the norms that govern beliefs are, or are connected to, truth norms – we believe correctly if our beliefs are formed in a way that secures alethic values.
 The difficulty in making sense of delusions as a kind of belief comes from the fact that we struggle to see delusions as kind of attitude that aims, in one way or another, at the accurate apprehension of facts, as an attitude that is correct only if is true.

 So maybe the relevant attitude taken towards the agreed delusory contents are not belief attitudes.
 Maybe they are some other kind of attitude?
 Maybe they are, others suggest, attitudes of imagination: the deluded subject does not believe that they are dead, that their wife is an imposter, rather they imagine that they are dead or their wife is an imposter?
 (Currie 2000).
 Their weirdness and disconnection from evidence would not be such a problem, it is reasoned, if they were attitudes of imagining.
 Imagining that something is the case is not constrained by evidence in the same way.
 If delusions were ‘imaginings that’ two things will strike us.